-What are requirements for live testing?
+What are the requirements for live testing?

-In order for you to to be able do live testing, the tested web application should be accessible to the CrossBrowserTesting servers.
+In order for you to be able to do live testing, the tested web application should be accessible to the CrossBrowserTesting servers.
 That is, the app should be publicly available to the Web, or a special secure tunnel should be up and running.